 We’ve all heard the expression, “Beauty is only skin deep.”
 And any quick Google search of beauty will demonstrate that our common examples of beauty are attractive women (often used to sell us products of all sorts).
-But what if I told you that there are many forms of beauty that are much deeper and so profound that they might be a unifying theme for connecting science and faith?
+But what if I told you that there are many forms of beauty that are much deeper and so profound that they might be a unifying theme that connects science and faith?

 Contemporary notions certainly point to a restricted view of beauty.
 That’s why I wish we could time travel about 300 years in the past and meet the brilliant 17th century Christian thought leader Jonathan Edwards.
 There’s any number of things we can learn from him, but one stands out—how beauty brings together science and faith … because it leads us to wonder and to worship.

 Edwards’ intellectual and devotional curiosity knew no bounds.
 He devoured all kinds of books from an early age.
 And though many today think of him solely as a Puritan theologian and pastor, he also learned science—or what was called “natural philosophy” in his day—seemingly with his mother’s milk.
 In fact, at age 11, he published an article in a prestigious English journal of science.

 Throughout his life, Edwards would regularly get up at 4:00 a.m. and study 13 hours a day.
 Those countless hours matured his thinking, and as he gained prominence in the Colonies in America, Edwards brought together a variety of fields and seemingly divergent cultural streams.
 He could both champion the religious revivals of the Great Awakening and pursue the new lines of natural philosophy.

 How did Edwards achieve this?
 In many ways, it was the beauty: the beauty of nature, of the God who created nature, and of a life lived in consonance with God’s creation.
 All of this led Edwards to wonder and to worship.